MichaelBell/tinyQV/README.md

 ### QPSI PMOD

-Plan is a PMOD for the bidis with W25Q128JVSIQ (16MB flash) and 2xAPS6404L-3SQR-SN (8MB RAM).
-Need to redesign this board in KiCad and work out how to get it assembled.
+Using [this PMOD](https://github.com/mole99/qspi-pmod) for the bidis with W25Q128JVSIQ (16MB flash) and 2xAPS6404L-3SQR-SN (8MB RAM).

-Agreed this pinout for the PMOD
+The pinout for the PMOD is
 ```
 	uio[0] - CS0 (Flash)
 	uio[1] - SD0/MOSI